 Granderson snaps tie with 300th HR, Mets rally past Cubs 9-4

-New York Mets' Curtis Granderson and Chicago Cubs catcher Miguel Montero watch Granderson's 300th career home run, during the eighth inning of a baseball game Wednesday, June 14, 2017, in New York.
-The Mets won 9-4.
+The Mets won 9-4. .
+New York Mets' Curtis Granderson gestures to fans during a curtain call after hitting a home run during the eighth inning of the team's baseball game against the Chicago Cubs on Wednesday, June 14, 2017, in New York.

 Add your comments below